k0smik0/ulysses/readme.md

 ####Technical:
 Ulysses is an aggregation of [Diane](../../../diane) and [Socrates](../../../socrates):

- - from Diane inherits logics and engines for aware searching
+ - from Diane inherits logics and engines for geolocalized aware searching
  - from Socrates it uses Google Places search capability

 So, Ulysses is just a particular instance of Diane, with (generics) parameter type as List&lt;PlaceHere&gt;:
 and "PlaceHere" is wrapper for Socrates's Place type, adding geolocation for that geoplace as its main field (this class structure is needed for efficient listactivity comparators)

 ---